Top of page Skip to main content

 Target rationale

 Treasury developed the competitiveness score of 105 for the 2022–23 and forward year reporting periods based on the 2022 data for 15 criteria of the World Competitiveness Rankings.
 The 15 criteria relate to areas of Treasury’s policy responsibility.
 The target reflects the performance goal of maintaining or improving Australia’s competitiveness in areas related to market performance that are within the policy responsibilities of Treasury.
+The target was substantially achieved in prior year reporting and remains valid.

 Methodology